 A debate persists regarding whether or not to add a filler strip of wood above the carbon fiber.
 Those adding the filler argue that a (micro-thin) wood strip, applied over the carbon fiber and secured with epoxy, will somehow provide a superior glueing surface for the fretboard.
 Technically, the argument rests on the adhesion capacity of the glues and materials in use, in conjunction with concerns over delamination.
 I have successfully bonded many fretboards to neck blanks containing carbon fiber stiffeners using protein-based glues (Fish or Hide Glue) with no adverse results.
 My preference is to use epoxy to attach fretboards and, while fretboard removal may be a bit more difficult, there is absolutely no concern regarding obtaining a sufficient bond with the carbon fiber.
-If you are using an AR glue, such as Titebond or the equivalent you may want to consider adding a filler strip.
-The groove cut for the D-Tube is already 1/2″ deep.
-Be aware that increasing the depth of that groove in order to allow for a thin veneer on top of the carbon fiber could potentially compromise the overall thickness of the neck (The manufacturer offers both a smaller, straight tube along with a tapered tube that may be used if neck thickness becomes an issue).
+If you are using an AR glue, such as Titebond or the equivalent, you may want to consider routing your groove a bit deeper in order to add a wood filler strip.
+Be aware that increasing the depth of the groove, already 1/2″ deep, in order to allow for a thin veneer on top of the carbon fiber could potentially compromise the overall thickness of the neck (The manufacturer offers both a smaller, straight tube as well as a tapered tube that may be used if neck thickness really becomes an issue).

 After releasing the clamps and lifting off the parchment paper I removed any accumulated, cured epoxy using a scraper.
 My go to scraper these days was designed by luthier Al Carruth and is available through StewMac.
 When setting the depth of cut for the groove, I had taken the time to ensure the D-Tube would sit just shy of the surface of the neck blank.
 I was rewarded as the scraper just kissed the surface of the carbon fiber as all the squeeze out was removed.